luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 - IA, information design, and accessibility considerations

 ### The Solution B
+The progressive web app is a great way for customers to view Disciplined Agile content in a new way

+- Working on multiple browsers and sharable through a link
+- Responsive to multiple devices (phones, tablets, desktops)
+- It works without internet connectivity

 ![The Solution (2)](https://user-images.githubusercontent.com/349454/192349718-58f7322f-1fa4-4c9c-9edc-dbbe3d6184a2.jpg)

 What is the solution? and Why a PWA?